Xylambda/toydiff/README.md

 only the `forward`, `backward` and `__repr__` methods:
 * The `forward` method must contain the implementation of the operation, and the output must be wrapped in a Tensor Class.
-The parameters `parents` and `track_gradient` must be filled with the ones provide by the base class, and the parameter `is_leaf` must be set to True, since the output tensor is not a leaf node of the graph.
+The parameters `parents` and `track_gradient` should be filled with the ones provide by the base class, and the parameter `is_leaf` must be set to True, since the output tensor is not a leaf node of the graph.

 * The `backward` pass implemets the gradient calculation for the operands involved in the operation.
-Add the if provided `always` to obtain a gradient Tensor if None is passed.
 Lastly, wrap the arrays in a Tensor class and call `_set_gradients`.
 Any returned value will be ignored.

 ```python